 5.3.
 Hovering flight of a fruit fly model.
-The third validation test presents a comparison of aerodynamic measures of a hovering fruit fly with the results reported by Maeda and Liu [21].
-Their simulations are based on overset grids; i.e., a body-fitted grid for the wings $(65 \times 65 \times 11 \text{ each})$ and the body $(61 \times 61 \times 9)$ , as well as a background grid $(161 \times 141 \times 127)$ , have been used to solve the incompressible
+The third validation test compares with a hovering fruit fly model, of which numerical simulations have been presented by Maeda and Liu [21].
+Their simulations are based on overset grids, i.e., a body-fitted grid for the wings $(65 \times 65 \times 11 \text{ each})$ and the body $(61 \times 61 \times 9)$, as well as a background grid $(161 \times 141 \times 127)$ have been used to solve the incompressible Navier-Stokes equations, approximated in the artificial compressibility formulation, using a finite volume discretization.